JackSwitzerSchool/APSC174/public/notes/motivation-for-the-abstract.md

 seen up until this point.

-From the familiar geometry, cartesian plane, and thus undefined space in which we do calculus that you're used to; To solutions of polynomial equations, matrices; Ideas of mappings, functions and distance; signal processing, and endless others.
+From the familiar geometry, cartesian plane, and thus undefined space in which we do calculus that you're used to; To solutions of polynomial equations, and matrices; Ideas of mappings, functions and distance; signal processing, and endless others.

 You can think of this class as a slight preview to the world of math theory.
 Learning the unifying ideas between different types of math allows endless problem solving in the domain of your chosing.